 It is important to ensure that these devices and diagnostics are safe for all parties.
 The regulations enforce the end-user’s safety by assuring that the manufacturers follow the right practices.

 Many uncertainties and confusions regarding the regulations have been pestering the market.
 To clear all your doubts, we are coming up with an IVDR Masterclass on Tuesday 29th March 2022 from 1:00 PM – 3:00 PM delivered via ZOOM.
-[Recording available after the event].
+[Recording available on YouTube].

 This masterclass will suit anyone interested in knowing